chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 ### Ayokha — "The Monsoon Throne, The River of Heaven"

-#### Tagline: A sprawling, river-and-jungle fed kingdom famed for its celestial temples, mastery of the monsoon winds, and its role as the great cultural sponge of the Hintara Ocean—absorbing and blending the influences of Sihai, Nihon, and the western world.
+#### Tagline: A sprawling, river-and-jungle fed kingdom famed for its celestial temples, mastery of the monsoon winds, and its role as the great cultural sponge of the Hintara Ocean—absorbing and blending the influences of Sihai, Nihori, and the western world.

 #### Overview
 Ayokha is less a centralized empire and more a mandala—a circle of power.
 At its core lies a god-king in a sublime temple-city.
 His influence radiates outward through vassal port-principalities, jungle chieftains, and monsoon sailors, growing weaker until it blends into the territories of rival kings.
 Its power is not measured in fixed borders, but in the loyalty of its captains, the reach of its trade, and the awe inspired by its divine architecture.